Akronae/Proteus/README.md

         Y = y;
     }

-    // When a class has a constructor it must also have a parameterless constructor as serialization
+    // When a class has a constructor it must also have a parameterless constructor as the serializer
     // uses parameterless constructor to create instances. public Vector2 ()
     {